Driving licence in Singapore: Validity of the Singaporean driving license overseas

 The Singaporean driving license is valid without the need of an International Driving Permit (IDP) in All ASEAN member states, Australia, Argentina, (Note: Subject to a visit of fewer than 30 days.)
 Barbados, (Note: An IDP is not needed but required to obtain a Visitor's Permit, also known as a Visitor's Registration Certificate.
 This permit can be obtained from the Barbados Licensing Authority, the Barbados Revenue Authority or from a car rental company when renting a vehicle.
 It is usually valid for the duration of the visitor's stay for visa-free nationals or for a specified period like 2 months / 1 year depending on the application made for visa required nationals.)
 Brazil, (Note: Subject to a visit of fewer than 180 days.)
 Canada, (Note: Subject to a visit of fewer than 90 days.)
 Chile, (Note: Subject to a visit of fewer than 30 - 90 days depending on the short-term visa validity given.)
 Colombia, Cuba, Gibraltar, Hong Kong, Ireland, Israel, (Note: Provided that the date of issue for the driver license is at least 7 years or more.)
 Macau, New Zealand, Qatar, Russia, South Africa, (Note: Subject to a visit of fewer than 120 days) United Arab Emirates, and United Kingdom.

 Costs

 In Singapore, it is not unusual to end up cumulatively paying about S$3,000 to S$4,000 towards a Class 3 or 3A driving license, owing to the vast number of courses, tests and simulations required.
 Such costs may end up being much higher if the practical driving test was not passed on the first try, as the test itself ranges about SGD$320 to SGD$550 (Note: Although the actual test itself costs S$33, this fee rises exponentially due to vehicle rental, insurance, circuit and warm-up fees, among other factors.) or if additional lessons are required to reach driving competency.
 As of 2024, the first timer passing rate for Class 3 and 3A averages around 37% and 46% respectively.
+Due to a lack of competition between the three driving schools and instructors, prices has gradually risen annually.